openstudiocoalition/openstudiocoalition.github.io/openstudioreleases/README.md

 yarn build
 ```

+Copy the contents from ./dist/app over to the app directory in the top level of the repository.

 ### Too many open files error

 *Note:* if you get this error: `Error: EMFILE: too many open files, watch 'path/to/openstudiocoalition.github.io/openstudioreleases/public'`